Naked Wines spreads its Angel wings.

 The 2012 Stefano di Blasi & Federico Cerelli Chianti Classico begins with a very pleasing aroma of black cherry, a bit of spice and some earthy notes.
 Tasting the medium-bodied wine reveals a really nice, very drinkable Chianti Classico.
 Smooth with soft tannins, good acidity and a bit of a rustic streak to it, this makes a great pairing for Italian dishes.
-The lovely, dry finish features a burst of spice and long lasting sour cherry fruit flavors.
+The lovely, dry finish features a burst of spice and long-lasting sour cherry fruit flavors.

 If you’d like to give it a try yourself, we’ve got a special $100 voucher just for readers of Reverse Wine Snob:

-Check out all of our NakedWines.com recommendations here.
+You can also check out all of our NakedWines.com recommendations here.